crolopez/wazuh-ve/README.md

-# wazuh-dev
+# Wazuh Virtual Environment

-This project aims to facilitate the development and testing of Wazuh features by deploying simulated environments through a simple graphical interface with no dependencies other than the desired virtualization mechanism.
+This project aims to facilitate the development and testing of Wazuh features by deploying virtualized environments through a simple graphical interface with no dependencies other than the desired virtualization mechanism.

 ## How to use